A polyhedral approach to the invariant of Bierstone and Milman: Pairs and their characteristic polyhedra

-The aim of this article is to deduce the invariant of Bierstone and Milman only by considering certain polyhedra.
-In this section we recall the authors notion of characteristic polyhedra of pairs resp. idealistic exponents and their properties \cite{BerndPoly}.
+The aim of the present article is to deduce the invariant of Bierstone and Milman only by considering polyhedra.
+Thus, let us recall the author's notion of characteristic polyhedra for pairs and their properties from \cite{BerndPoly}.